-Kentucky employs about 3,070 paralegals, and many of the neighboring states employ many more paralegals.1 The legal services industry is growing in Kentucky and the nation, therefore, it makes good sense for an aspiring paralegal in the Kentucky area to enter the workforce well-prepared.
+About 2,900 paralegals are employed in Kentucky.1 As the legal services industry is growing in Kentucky, it makes sense for an aspiring paralegal to enter the workforce well-prepared.
 A Kentucky paralegal degree program can provide the necessary knowledge and skills to become a successful paralegal.
-There are several schooling options in Kentucky, depending on whether or not a student has previous educational or work experience.
-A bachelor’s or associate degree is available for those with no prior experience, and a certificate is an option for an individual who has prior work experience or some schooling.
-Additionally, there are campus-based and online programs available.
+There are several schooling options in Kentucky, including bachelor's and associate degree programs on-campus and online.
+A certificate may be an option for those who have an associate's degree and previous work experience.

 How to Become a Paralegal in Kentucky

-Kentucky has no mandated requirements for becoming a paralegal.
+Kentucky has no state-level requirements for becoming a paralegal.
 Like many other states, a paralegal in Kentucky must work under the supervision of a lawyer.
-A Kentucky paralegal must also inform each client of the fact that they are not an attorney.
-There is a voluntary certification through the Kentucky Paralegal Association, which can be obtained through a combination of education and experience, as well as an exam.
-While this is not required, it is becoming the standard for paralegals in Kentucky, and may assist a candidate in being more marketable upon entering the legal field.
+There is a voluntary Certified Kentucky Paralegal program offered through the Kentucky Paralegal Association, for which candidates can qualify through a combination of education and experience.
+While this is not required by law, it is becoming the standard for paralegals in Kentucky and will make a candidate more marketable when applying for open positions.

 Kentucky Paralegal Certification

-The Kentucky Paralegal Association (KPA) works in tandem with the Kentucky Bar Association and the American Bar Association to promote higher standards in the state’s paralegal career field through its Certified Paralegal Program.
-Applicants must pass an examination and provide proof of a combination of education and experience that includes completion of an ABA-approved paralegal program or equivalent schooling, a bachelor’s degree or higher with one year of paralegal work or five (5) years of substantive paralegal work, all of which must be properly attested to and documented.
+The Kentucky Paralegal Association (KPA) works in tandem with the Kentucky Bar Association and the American Bar Association to promote higher standards in the state's paralegal career field through its Kentucky Certified Paralegal (KCP) Program.
+Applicants must pass an examination and provide proof of a combination of education and experience that includes completion of an ABA-approved paralegal program or equivalent schooling, a bachelor's degree or higher with one year of paralegal work, or five years of substantive paralegal work, all of which must be properly attested to and documented.
 Applicants must also submit a $100 application fee for the exam.
-Becoming a Kentucky Certified Paralegal (KCP) does not include admittance to the KPA (although membership is not necessary to be a KCP), and requires a separate application and additional terms.
+Becoming a Kentucky Certified Paralegal does not include admittance to the KPA (although membership is not necessary to be a KCP), which requires a separate application and additional terms.

 Kentucky Paralegal Salary and Job Outlook